 SUPPLEMENTAL MATERIALS: All supplemental materials must be submitted electronically via the Workday applicant portal.
 For questions or to obtain assistance uploading the supplemental materials, contact Tanesha McCreary at firstname.lastname@example.org .

-Open Until Filled – Review of applications is ongoing.
-To receive full consideration, the online application and supplemental application materials must be submitted for review.
+APPLICATION DEADLINE: Open Until Filled – Review of applications will begin June 24, 2021.
+To receive full consideration, the online application and supplemental documents must be submitted by June 23, 2021.

-Non-Discrimination Policy Statement: Pensacola State College does not discriminate against any person on the basis of race, ethnicity, national origin, color, gender/sex, age, religion, marital status, pregnancy, disability, sexual orientation, gender identity, or genetic information in its educational programs, activities, or employment.
-For inquiries regarding Title IX and the College’s nondiscrimination policies, contact the Executive Director of Institutional Diversity and Student Conduct at (850) 484-1759, Pensacola State College, 1000 College Blvd., Pensacola, Florida 32504.
+Pensacola State College does not discriminate against any person on the basis of race, ethnicity, national origin, color, gender/sex, age, religion, marital status, pregnancy, disability, sexual orientation, or genetic information in its educational programs, activities or employment.
+For inquiries regarding Title IX and the College’s nondiscrimination policies, contact the Executive Director of Institutional Equity and Student Conduct at (850) 484-1759, Pensacola State College, 1000 College Boulevard, Pensacola, Florida 32504.

 Applicants with dual-career considerations can find university jobs such as professor jobs, dean jobs, chair / department head jobs, and other faculty jobs and employment opportunities at Pensacola State College and at other institutions of higher education in the region on www.AcademicCareers.com